Planting Instructions for Rudbeckia (black-eyed Susan):

 |Planting Depth: 1/2 to 1" deep, mulch lightly

 ||Spacing: 18 to 24"

-Upon arrival: Unpack box and check condition of all plants.
+Upon arrival: Unpack box and check that you have everything on your packing list.
 Bare root Rudbeckia should be dry in the bags, so if condensation has formed on the inside of the bag, open and let it air out.
 Plant everything within a day or two.

 Soil/Location: Plant your Rudbeckia in full sun to part shade in any good, well-drained soil.
 Add compost or peat humus to enrich and loosen the soil if needed, but they are very adaptable to almost any soil conditions provided it dries out between watering.
 Remember to keep the soil light and airy for perennials, so cover them with loose soil and don't pack them in after planting.